chriskrycho/v5.chriskrycho.com/content/theology/2014-01-23_devotions.md

 Author: Chris Krycho
 Tags: devotions
 Passages: Ezra 5–10, Psalm 23, Proverbs 23
-Description: The latter half of Ezra explains how it is that the people of Israel turned away from their pattern of idolatry—and it wasn't pretty or easy.
+Summary: The latter half of Ezra explains how it is that the people of Israel turned away from their pattern of idolatry—and it wasn't pretty or easy.
 Becoming holy rarely is.
 <!--Template: devotions-->

 > My son, give me your heart,